Society for Music Perception and Cognition Awards

 Mentorship Award

-The Mentorship Award has been established by the SMPC to recognize a non-student SMPC member (e.g., postdoctoral fellow, staff scientist, faculty member, industry professional) who excels at mentoring others in achieving their career objectives, providing skill-based and socio-emotional support to students, and promoting equity, diversity, and inclusion.
-This award aims to recognize currently active mentors, who may be early in their careers (rather than serving as a lifetime mentorship award).
+• The Mentorship Award has been established by the SMPC to recognize a non-student SMPC member (e.g., postdoctoral fellow, staff scientist, faculty member, industry professional) who excels at mentoring others in achieving their career objectives, providing skill-based and socio-emotional support to students, and promoting equity, diversity, and inclusion.
+This award aims to recognize currently active mentors, who may be early in their careers (rather than serving as a lifetime mentorship award), mid-career, or senior in their career.
 The mentor should: A. help mentees develop ideas intellectually and guide them in acquiring necessary skills outside of taught courses; and B. demonstrate care for the well-being and career development of mentees.
-The award recipient will be highlighted at the SMPC conference in an award ceremony, and will receive free registration to the SMPC conference.
-They will further be given the opportunity to highlight their research and/or mentorship at a future SMPC event.
+The award recipient will be highlighted at the SMPC conference in an award ceremony.

-Statements by mentors and mentees should be sent (together or separately) to smpcawards@musicperception.org, with subject line “Mentorship Award - [Applicant’s name]” by the deadline.
+Statements by mentees should be sent (together or separately) to smpcawards@musicperception.org, with subject line “Mentorship Award - [Applicant’s name]” by the deadline.

 2022 Awardees: